kplaydefi/KIP/KIP001-K-plan.md

 Ecological co-builders need the experience of operating active community which is about blockchain, DeFi, metaverse, etc.

 ## VI  Purchase target and purchase time
 Ecological co-builders need to prepare qualification materials and submit to the official.
 After passing the official K-play pre-qualification, that ecological co-builders can purchase for KPT (K-play platform token).
-The price of KPT and purchase time refer to official information or contact us general.kplay@gmail.com.
+About the price of KPT and purchase time, please contact us general.kplay@gmail.com.

 ## VII  Purchase requirements
 Ecological co-builders need to provide proof of funds required to fund the budget to avoid unnecessary legal responsibilities.
 Ideally, K-play officials would not approve co-builders who rely solely on presell or crowdfunding.